aaron-sr/gateplugin-VirtualCorpus/README.md

 Current Features
 ----------------
-* jdbc corpus (including libraries for sqlite, postgres, mysql/mariadb, h2)
+* jdbc corpus (including libraries for sqlite, postgres, mysql/mariadb, h2) with multiple content columns
 * directory corpus with recursive support
 * encoding and mimeType support to read and write content from/to backend